French Riviera Style Guide | What to Wear in the South of France

 French Riviera Style Guide

-Flowy Dresses
+Flowy Dresses and Skirts

 Summer in the South of France is hot, so airy pieces like flowy dresses should be your go-to pieces to pack.
 Look for cotton, linen, and even lightweight silk to keep you cool.
-Lean into the St. Tropez glitz with fun prints and colors that you maybe wouldn’t see in Paris or Provence.
+Lean into the St. Tropez glitz with fun prints and bold colors that you wouldn’t see in Paris or Provence.

 Espadrilles